HP - Occupational Therapy Graduate Program

 Functional Neuroanatomy

-This course will address the anatomical basis of neuroscience with emphasis on rehabilitation.
-Structure and physiological function of the central nervous system will be correlated for normal and abnormal processes.
-Patient examples and research literature will be utilized to foster appropriate clinical decision-making skills in students.
-Prerequisite: admission to graduate Occupational Therapy Program.
+This course addresses the anatomical basis of neuroscience with emphasis on rehabilitation.
+Structure and physiological function of the central nervous system are correlated for normal and abnormal processes.
+Patient examples and research literature are utilized to foster appropriate clinical decision-making skills in students.
+Prerequisite: admission to Occupational Therapy Program.
 Offered Summer.

 OT 531 Cr.1